Discover Henley Royal Regatta

 Rowing at Henley

 Unlike multi-lane international regattas, Henley still operates a knock-out draw with only two boats racing in each heat.
-This entails the organisation of up to 90 races on some of the five days.
-To complete the programme by a reasonable hour, races are started at 5-minute intervals.
+This entails the organisation of up to 90 races for the heats.
+To complete the programme by a reasonable hour, races are started at five-minute intervals.

 Length of the Course & Number of Events